 Energizing, Uplifting Morning Oils

-These essential oils will help rouse you in the morning or add a little spring in your step when things have got you down.
+These natural essential oils will help wake you in the morning or add a little spring in your step when things have got you down.

 - The refreshing menthol scent of peppermint essential oil is a great pep start in the morning.
 Peppermint is also said to improve focus.